RiddleTime/Race-Element/src/content/guide/guide-multi-sim.md

 Both simulators require a plugin to be installed before any data can be read from the game.
 1. For both simulators you will need to "Install" a plugin: *scs-telemetry.dll*
 2. Download the latest release and Follow the installation instructions here: **<a href="https://github.com/RenCloud/scs-sdk-plugin?tab=readme-ov-file#installation" target="_blank">https://github.com/RenCloud/scs-sdk-plugin?tab=readme-ov-file#installation</a>**

+## Automobilista 2
+1. Go to Options
+2. Go to System Options
+3. Enable Telemetry